Natbre/feedReaderJasmine/README.md

 * Testing that menu from default is hidden
 * Testing changining of menu visability after click
 * Testing if allFeed has at leat one '.entry' within '.feed.' container
-* Testing the content of the new feed
+* Testing if feed container is having atleast 1 entry element inside it